marcelcases/calibration-sensors-machine-learning/README.md

 * Neurons per layer = 64
 * Epochs = 750
 * Batch size = 10

+The activation function that has been used is `ReLU`, as it it makes the model easy to train and achieves a good performance.

+The optimizer that has been used is `adam`, a stochastic gradient descent method that is able to handle sparse gradients on noisy problems, like the case of data gathered form sensors.

 The training process has to be done with normalised values of the data.